lonynamer/Knowledge/Kubernetes/README.md

 - Service covers the pod.
 - Types:
   - ClusterIP: Exposes a deployment internally as a cluster to other deployments by `egress` loadbalancer.
-  - NodePort: Exposes a deployment
+  - NodePort: Exposes a deployment to a port between 30000-32767 on each node.
+Example apache runs on 80 on container and exposed as 32323 on each node.
+You can access the service out of the cluster from each node.
-  - LoadBalancer:
+  - LoadBalancer: Exposes a deployment by an external load balancer of a cloud provider.
-  - ExternalName:
+  - ExternalName: Maps the service to a `CNAME`.

 ###### Volume
 - `Pods` are ephemeral and need to share files between `containers`
 - Volumes are attached to pod and orchastrated by `Kubernetes`